Buy or Sell Genius Sports Limited (GENI) Stock Now | Don't Try to Be a Top Gun

 UBS gave a rating of “Neutral” to GENI, setting the target price at $18 in the report published on October 11th of the previous year.

-Volatility was left at 9.47%, however, over the last 30 days, the volatility rate increased by 8.05%, as shares surge +1.13% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -24.31% lower at present.
+Volatility was left at 9.20%, however, over the last 30 days, the volatility rate increased by 6.93%, as shares sank -16.54% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -39.98% lower at present.

-During the last 5 trading sessions, GENI rose by +1.62%, which changed the moving average for the period of 200-days by -69.89% in comparison to the 20-day moving average, which settled at $6.22.
-In addition, Genius Sports Limited saw -17.24% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, GENI fell by -10.62%, which changed the moving average for the period of 200-days by -70.46% in comparison to the 20-day moving average, which settled at $6.10.
+In addition, Genius Sports Limited saw -30.26% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for GENI